github/docs/content/github/site-policy/github-privacy-statement.md

 This Privacy Statement is licensed under this [Creative Commons Zero license](https://creativecommons.org/publicdomain/zero/1.0/).
 For details, see our [site-policy repository](https://github.com/github/site-policy#license).

 ### Contacting GitHub
-Questions regarding GitHub's Privacy Statement or information practices should be directed to our [Privacy contact form](https://support.github.com/contact/privacy).
+Questions regarding GitHub's Privacy Statement or information practices should be directed to our [Privacy contact form](https://support.github.com/contact/privac

-### Translations

 Below are translations of this document into other languages.
 In the event of any conflict, uncertainty, or apparent inconsistency between any of those versions and the English version, this English version is the controlling version.

-#### French
 Cliquez ici pour obtenir la version française: [Déclaration de confidentialité de GitHub](/assets/images/help/site-policy/github-privacy-statement(07.22.20)(FR).pdf)

 #### Other translations